jackbibby1/scpa_paper/README.md

-# Systematic Single Cell Pathway Analysis (SCPA) reveals novel pathways engaged during early T cell activation
+# Systematic Single Cell Pathway Analysis (SCPA) to characterize early T cell activation
 R scripts to replicate all main figures of the paper